Chris Swimmer

 What percentile should I aim for on the GRE?

 You’re probably wondering how your GRE score percentiles affect your chances of admission.
-As you saw earlier from my UC Davis and Harvard examples, in a very broad sense, a “good” GRE percentile is the percentile your target school would ideally like to see.
-But “aim for what your school wants” is perhaps too broad to be helpful—there are numerous factors involved in the admissions decisions and most of those aren’t determined by the GRE alone.
-And there are certainly a few ground rules for GRE percentiles, no matter where you want to go to school.
+As you saw earlier from my UC Davis and MIT examples, in a very broad sense, a “good” GRE score is the percentile your target school would ideally like to see.
+But “aim for what your school wants” is perhaps too broad to be helpful.
+There are numerous factors involved in the admissions decisions and most of those aren’t determined by the GRE alone.
+And there are certainly a few ground rules for percentiles, no matter where you want to go to school.

 My universal recommendation is that you check where you stand compared to the GRE score percentiles above.
 Then have a look at the forums to see other students’ experiences.